formcarry/formcarry-cli/README.md

 ```
 Output:
 ```
-✔ Your form is successfully deleted.
+✔ Your form was successfully deleted.
 ```

 ## Listing Forms: